freon4dsl/Freon-documentation/docu-content/020_Tutorial/010_Overview/+page.md

 file (for instance, `.ast`, `.valid`) is important, but the name is not.
 All metamodel definitions need to be in a `.ast` file, all editor definitions in a `.edit` file, etc.

-Note that, when you have checked out the source code and are following this example in your own IDE, you might notice that upon regeneration the browser sometimes shows an empty page.
+When you have checked out the source code and are following this example in your own IDE, you might notice that upon regeneration the browser sometimes shows an empty page.
 The reason is that the browser is quicker than the regeneration process.
-(In the console of the browser development tools you will see the message `Uncaught SyntaxError: Unexpected end of input (at bundle.js:54779:24)`.)
+(In the console of the browser development tools you will see the message `Uncaught SyntaxError: Unexpected end of input`.)
 Don't worry, simply reload the page, and everything will be fine.